tganyan/00-ES6-practice/tyler-anyan/README.md

 ##### Investigate how `let` and `const` are now used in the code.
 Where did you need to convert `const` into `let` to make the code work?
 Can you identify any patterns/similarities?

 (Put your answer here)
+The primary areas where I needed to convert const back to let centered around items that are changing values, such as for loops or the totalClicks variable.
+This falls in line with the meaning of those keywords, const meaning constant (value doesn't change), and let being a bit more maleable).
 ---

 ##### How did it go with making the adaptation from concatenations to template literal notation?
 Do you think you'll mostly use template literal notation from now on?

 (Put your answer here)
+Absolutely.
+I did myself the favor of discovering template literals in my own time so I already use them where I can; switching the concatenated strings over wasn't very difficult as long as I move carefully.